 Scientists studying genetics are both excited and worried about a powerful, new technology called “gene drive“.
 Some have been raising serious concerns about gene drive and in certain cases calling for proactive regulation, which is unusual in science.

-Gene drive is so powerful because it is designed to induce genetic changes in an entire population in a relatively extremely short period of time compared to natural evolution and is self-propagating.
-The most talked about form of gene drive today is a type powered by CRISPR-Cas9 gene editing technology.
+This method is so powerful because it is designed to induce genetic changes in an entire population in a relatively extremely short period of time compared to natural evolution and is self-propagating.
+The most talked about form today is a type powered by CRISPR-Cas9 gene editing technology.

-In principle, this kind of gene drive can be used both in research in the lab and out in the world depending on the desired application.
+In principle, this kind of genetic modification engine can be used both in research in the lab and out in the world depending on the desired application.
 During my 25 years in science, I’ve rarely seen scientists so excited and also this unsettled about a single technology.
 While potential heritable genetic modification of human individuals via CRISPR is rightly generating substantial discussion, gene drive warrants increased attention and discussion because of its broad power and self-propagating nature.

-Within the lab, gene drive may make for more rapid, affordable, and in some cases elegant genetic experiments in model organisms.
+Within the lab, this technology may make for more rapid, affordable, and in some cases elegant genetic experiments in model organisms.
 For instance, in mice the same kind of genetic experiments that could take years otherwise, may only take a few months if gene drive is utilized.
 This strongly resonates for me as a mouse genetics researcher.
-Gene drive can also be used in other model organisms such as fruit flies.
+It can also be used in other model organisms such as fruit flies.

 Eventually as gene drive continues there aren’t many if any WT organisms left anymore.
 Much of the subsequent mating may occur between mutants and all offspring are mutants.
 The selfish gene drive wins out and in evolutionary terms this happens at warp speed.
 In a sense it is a genetic chain reaction and one that it might be difficult for us scientists to control out in the field.